ha7ilm/qtcsdr/README.md

     aplay -L

 You will see multiple entries.
-For me this one is the correct one for the USB device:
+For me this is the correct one for the USB device:

     hw:CARD=Device,DEV=0
         USB PnP Sound Device, USB Audio